 General Book Publishing Industry Resources & News Sites — These sites contain news and information about the industry.
 Some are very industry-specific, targeted at those involved in the business of publishing or with knowledge of the book trade, while others are broader and more helpful to aspiring authors.

 BISAC Headings — The BISAC codes are a standardized set of subject codes to categorize books, issued by the Book Industry Study Group.
 If you are interested in retailing your book, it’s helpful to identify the two or three BISAC subject codes most appropriate for your book.
 You may also want to consult this BISG page on how to select the proper code(s).

-Bookselling This Week — The news site for the American Booksellers Association.
+Bookselling This Week — The news section of the American Booksellers Association’s website.
 Very industry-focused, but you may find it helpful to understand the how’s and why’s of the bookstore industry.
 Includes links to many bookstore blogs nationwide, which often feature interesting marketing ideas.

 Publishers’ Weekly — One of the biggest industry publications.
 Daily news, some of it very industry-focused and of interest mostly to those in the publishing business, but also including many helpful ideas for authors.